 Monthly Meetings

 The club holds a monthly meeting on the second Thursday of each month from 6:30pm to 9:00pm, at the VFW Facility located in Redmond, WA.
-These meetings typically include a Show and Tell, Wood Raffle, and Demonstration by a club member or nationally-known woodturner.
+These meetings typically include a Show and Tell, Wood Raffle, and Demonstration by a Club Member or nationally-known woodturner.

 - Wood Raffle: Wood is donated by members, and a raffle is conducted with tickets that cost $1.00 each.